Beneficial Ownership & the Corporate Transparency Act

 Position

 Support Measures that Encourage Capital Formation: RER, along with its coalition partners, repeatedly raised concerns about the regulatory burden posed by the CTA and has supported the court challenges to the law.
-We are pleased by the Treasury’s constructive action to exempt domestic reporting companies.
+We are pleased by the Treasury’s constructive action to exempt domestic reporting companies

 • Although the CTA is intended to provide support for law enforcement investigations into shell companies engaged in money laundering, tax evasion, and terrorism financing, it places many costs and legal burdens on small businesses, especially those in the real estate industry.

-• In 2022, RER and its coalition partners submitted comments to Treasury and FinCEN that support efforts to thwart illegal money laundering in real estate, while encouraging policymakers to find a balanced approach that does not unfairly burden law-abiding businesses.
+• RER welcomes the Treasury’s action to exempt domestic reporting companies and supports efforts to thwart illegal money laundering in real estate, while encouraging policymakers to find a balanced approach that does not unfairly burden law-abiding businesses and encourages capital formation.

 Background